xhao79/cave/index.md

-The Index md in root folder.
+The index md in root folder, not in _docs_ folder.

 ## Welcome to GitHub Pages